 - The Powerpuff Girls (2016) (2016-2019): A Soft Reboot of the series with a more Slice of Life bent, produced by Bob Boyle and Nick Jennings with no involvement from McCracken.

-- Powerpuff: An in-development pilot created by Greg Berlanti created for The CW announced in 2020.
-The series follows Blossom (Chloe Bennet), Bubbles (Dove Cameron), and Buttercup (Yana Perrault) in their 20s trying to have normal lives, resentful of losing their childhood to crimefighting.
+- Powerpuff: An in-development pilot created by Greg Berlanti for The CW was announced in 2020.
+The series will follow Blossom (Chloe Bennet), Bubbles (Dove Cameron), and Buttercup (Yana Perrault) in their 20s trying to have normal lives, resentful of losing their childhood to crimefighting.
 When the world is left in greater peril than ever before, the three girls are forced to reunite and work together again to save the day.
+The series was supposed to premiere in the 2021-22 season, but following the highly negative reaction to the pilot's leaked script, its creators announced that they are "reworking" the series, and The CW subsequently snatched it off its schedule.
+It is currently unknown when it will premiere.

 - The Powerpuff Girls Movie (2002): An origin story of the girls' creation, early days and how they became the protectors of Townsville.
 The first theatrical movie based on a Cartoon Network property.